mainmatter/playbook/src/development-process/README.md

 to be converted into a well-prepared issue, it is preferable to plan a spike first in order to resolve these open questions.
 Spikes should have:

-- a description of the original requirement that will eventually be addressed in an issue, potentially accompanied by screenshots, mockups/sketches or other visuals that help understand the desired outcome;
+- A description of the original requirement that will eventually be addressed in an issue, potentially accompanied by screenshots, mockups/sketches or other visuals that help understand the desired outcome
-- a clear description of what the open questions are and how they are blocking an issues from being created by adding too much risk or uncertainty
+- A clear description of what the open questions are and how they are blocking an issue from being created by adding too much risk or uncertainty
-- guidance on potential solutions that should be evaluated or references to promising approaches
+- Guidance on potential solutions that should be evaluated or references to promising approaches
-- a well-defined timebox, e.g. _"spend max 2 days"_
+- A well-defined timebox, e.g. _"spend max 2 days"_

 ## Iteration Planning